aungthurhahein/aungthurhahein.github.com/_posts/2015/2015-01-20-Get-Bio-Linux-packages-on-Ubuntu-1404.md

 category: Tech
 ---

-In case you don't know about bio-linux,it's a linux distro based on Ubuntu with around 250 of <a href="http://environmentalomics.org/bio-linux-software-list/" target="_blank">bioinformatics packages</a> included.
+In case you don't know about bio-linux,it's a Linux distro based on Ubuntu with around 250 of <a href="http://environmentalomics.org/bio-linux-software-list/" target="_blank"> bioinformatics packages</a> included.
 You can download iso file to install or also able to get software packages through ppa.

-The small problem is that the <a href="http://nebc.nerc.ac.uk/nebc_website_frozen/nebc.nerc.ac.uk//tools/bio-linux-7/other-bl-docs/package-repository" target="_blank">guideline</a> to install packages for pre-existing is outdated (only for ubuntu 12.04 lts).
+The small problem is that the <a href="http://nebc.nerc.ac.uk/nebc_website_frozen/nebc.nerc.ac.uk//tools/bio-linux-7/other-bl-docs/package-repository" target="_blank">guideline</a> to install packages for pre-existing is outdated (only for Ubuntu 12.04 LTS).

 After checking the ppa channel at launchpad, I found out you can install to your trusty system with slight changes as the following: